 Transitions are the emotionally most demanding moments for children moving between two homes.
 Without predictable routines, each handover can feel like a full reset: new expectations, different schedules, a different rhythm.

 That's why some children show irritability, forgetfulness, or difficulty settling in right after arriving at the other home.
-This isn't difficult behavior: it's adaptation.
+This isn't difficult behaviour — it's adaptation.
 And the more different the routines, the more energy that adaptation consumes.

 When routines are consistent in both homes, transitions stop feeling like interruptions and start feeling like continuations.
-The child arrives already knowing roughly what's going to happen.
-And that knowing is, in itself, a form of calm.
+The child arrives already knowing roughly what's going to happen, and that knowing is, in itself, a form of calm.
+A handover checklist can help turn this into a reliable ritual in its own right.

 The role of parents: routines don't sustain themselves

-In shared custody, children cannot maintain their own routines independently.
+In a co-parenting arrangement, children cannot maintain their own routines independently.
 They depend on adults to structure and sustain them.

 - Agree on shared expectations for key anchors (bedtime, homework time)

-- Prepare the child in advance for transitions: "dad is picking you up tomorrow"
+- Prepare the child in advance for handovers: "Dad is picking you up tomorrow"

 - Coordinate with the other parent so the child isn't caught between contradictory expectations